Ken Ilgunas lived in a van for 2 years to graduate debt-free

-The cost of rent is usually the biggest expenditure for a student.
-We interviewed a man who decided to live in a van as part of his mission to graduate without any debt.
+The cost of rent is usually the biggest expenditure for students.
+But, we chatted to a savvy student who decided to live in a van as part of his mission to graduate without any debt.

 Rent is by far the biggest expense for a student, and while our tips for saving on rent will go a long way to reducing your monthly outgoings, there are some more extreme ways of saving money on accommodation.